ztclog/CSGO-CFG/README.md

 # how to use
-just place all .cfg files in directory:
+Just place all the .cfg files in directory:

-	X:\SteamLibrary\steamapps\common\Counter-Strike Global Offensive\csgo\cfg
+	X:\SteamLibrary\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\

 place 99-Customfonts.conf in directory:

-	X:\SteamLibrary\steamapps\common\Counter-Strike Global Offensive\csgo\panorama\fonts\conf.d
+	X:\SteamLibrary\steamapps\common\Counter-Strike Global Offensive\csgo\panorama\fonts\conf.d\

-if you are not a Windows steam user, please place in the other right directory.
+If you are not a Windows steam user, please place in the other right directory.

 99-Customfonts.conf is to change in-game font pattern.
-Note: the file's name format must be 99-foobar.conf
+Note: the file's name must begin with "99-"

-It should be okay to load cfgs by inputing
+It should be okay to load cfgs by inputing:

 	exec foobar.cfg